juychen/juychen.github.io/docs/4_Batch/BatchJob.md

 ![Image](../../src/img/Batch/Batch-job9.jpg)

-Inside the infomation page, you can click the link below the "Log stream name" label.
-This is where the ouput of the program store.
-It will record any information output within the stand ouput stream of the console.
-Also, the console output will refresh contiuniously along with your program process.
+Inside the information page, you can click the link below the "Log stream name" label.
+This is where the output of the program stored.
+It will record any information output within the stand output stream of the console.
+Also, the console output will refresh continuously along with your program process.

 ![Image](../../src/img/Batch/Batch-job10.jpg)